 Our Student Support team are not just there to help our current students, but can help you even before you apply to us as we understand that preparation is just as important.
-The support on offer is available to undergraduate students as well as students studying HNC / HND courses.

 If you have something you don't feel comfortable speaking to a member of staff about, you can speak to our Student Officer who is there to bridge the gap between students and staff.